aseriousbiz/abbot-docs/src/playbooks/template-language.md

 Hey everyone, we got a new customer.
 They're in <#{{ trigger.outputs.channel.id }}>!
 ```

-### Accessing the Customer that triggered the playbook
+### Accessing the Customer that triggered the Playbook

-If you trigger a playbook using the "New Customer Created" trigger, a `customer` output is available that contains information about the customer:
+If you trigger a Playbook using the "New Customer Created" trigger, a `customer` output is available that contains information about the customer:

 | Variable | Description |
 | -------- | ----------- |